-After reviewing generally the Section 106 obligations of federal agencies, including the requirement that the agencies seek information from interested parties about historic properties in an area, the Tenth Circuit focused on the question whether the Forest Service made the requisite "'reasonable and good faith effort to identify historic properties that may be affected by the undertaking and gather sufficient information to evaluate the eligibility of these properties for the National Register.'"
-In essential terms, this regulatory obligation was carried forward in the revisions to the Part 800 regulations following the 1992 amendments to the NHPA.
-In addition, the current regulations provide that agencies consult with Indian tribes and other groups that "might attach religious and cultural significance to properties within the area of potential effects."
+After reviewing generally the Section 106 obligations of federal agencies, including the requirement that the agencies seek information from interested parties about historic properties in an area, the Tenth Circuit focused on the question whether the Forest Service made the requisite "'reasonable and good faith effort to identify historic properties that may be affected by the undertaking and gather sufficient information to evaluate the eligibility of these properties for the National Register.'"68 In essential terms, this regulatory obligation was carried forward in the revisions to the Part 800 regulations following the 1992 amendments to the NHPA.
+In addition, the current regulations provide that agencies consult with Indian tribes and other groups that "might attach religious and cultural significance to properties within the area of potential effects."69

-The court then agreed with the Pueblo that the Forest Service had not complied with the "reasonable and good faith effort" obligations under Section 106.
-Specifically, the court stated:
+The court then agreed with the Pueblo that the Forest Service had not complied with the "reasonable and good faith effort" obligations under Section 106.70 Specifically, the court stated:

-Because communications from the tribes indicated the existence of traditional cultural properties and because the Forest Service should have known that tribal customs might restrict the ready disclosure of specific information, we hold that the agency did not reasonably pursue the information necessary to evaluate the canyon's eligibility for inclusion in the National Register.
+Because communications from the tribes indicated the existence of traditional cultural properties and because the Forest Service should have known that tribal customs might restrict the ready disclosure of specific information, we hold that the agency did not reasonably pursue the information necessary to evaluate the canyon's eligibility for inclusion in the National Register.71

-According to the court, in meetings and correspondence with the Forest Service, local tribes and Pueblos, and the All Indian Pueblo Council, Indian representatives provided some information that should have put the Forest Service on notice of the potential for TCPs in Las Huertas Canyon and that the information "was sufficient to require the Forest Service to engage in further investigations, especially in light of regulations
+According to the court, in meetings and correspondence with the Forest Service, local tribes and Pueblos, and the All Indian Pueblo Council, Indian representatives provided some information that should have put the Forest Service on notice of the potential for TCPs in Las Huertas Canyon and that the information "was sufficient to require the Forest Service to engage in further investigations, especially in light of regulations warning that tribes might be hesitant to divulge the type of [property-specific] information sought."72 According to the court, representatives of Sandia and San

-&lt;sup>64 Id., quoting 36 C.F.R. § 800.4(b).
+68 Id., quoting 36 C.F.R. § 800.4(b).

-&lt;sup>65 36 C.F.R. § 800.4(b).
+69 36 C.F.R. § 800.4(b).

-&lt;sup>66 50 F.3d at 860-63.
+70 50 F.3d at 860-63.